Digitizing Your Photos with Your Camera and Lightroom

 And, as always, if you are a VIP member, your 10% discount applies.
 You can find your code in your fulfillment email of your first order.

 If you aren’t familiar with the multimedia approach Peter uses in The DAM Book Guide series, check out the samples from Chapter 6.
 Videos and accompanying text demonstrate his successful multimedia approach to teaching.
 And, the Table of Contents will map out the thorough coverage Peter provides.
 Both of these are also available at www.theDAMbook.com/DYP for your review.

 For educators and press, review copies of the book are available upon request.
 Please email firstname.lastname@example.org to request a copy.

 - Hours of video: 9.0

-We are releasing the PDF version first, then an ePub version for tablets.
-PDF's play on computers; our ePub currently plays on iPad and Android.
+We have two digital download versions: PDF's play on computers; the ePUB currently plays on iPad and Android.
 Based on demand (let us know!) we may produce a paperback book + DVD version, similar to the Organizing Your Photographs with Lightroom format.

 USB with MULTIMEDIA PDF & EPUB w/free shipping: $44.95